rizac/eGSIM/README.md

 ## Starting a Python terminal shell

-**Note: the value of `DJANGO_SETTINGS_MODULE` in the examples below must be changed in production**
+> Note: the value of `DJANGO_SETTINGS_MODULE` in the examples below must be changed in production

-Typing `python` on the terminal does not work if you need to import django stuff, as there are things to be initialized beforehand.
+Typing `python` on the terminal does not work as one needs to initialize Django settings.
 The Django `shell` command does this:

 ```bash
 export DJANGO_SETTINGS_MODULE="egsim.settings_debug";python manage.py shell